team-decent/decent-bench/docs/source/index.rst

 decent-bench allows you to benchmark decentralized optimization algorithms under various communication constraints, providing realistic algorithm comparisons in a user-friendly and highly configurable setting.

+Contributions are very welcome, see developer guide on how to get started.
+Please contact `Dr. Nicola Bastianello <https://bastianello.me/>`_ for discussions or start an open discussion at `GitHub <https://github.com/team-decent/decent-bench/issues>`_.
 Report any bugs you *may find* to `GitHub <https://github.com/team-decent/decent-bench/issues>`_.

 .. toctree::